Leon Pendarvis

 Leroy Leon Pendarvis (born 1945) is an American session musician.
 He plays keyboards and is a background vocalist.
 He is also an occasional guitarist.
-The artists he has worked with over the years include Bonnie Raitt on her Streetlights album which was released in 1974, Van McCoy on his Disco Baby album which was released in 1975, Barbra Streisand on her Songbird album which was released in 1978, Eric Clapton on his August album which was released in 1986, Don Johnson on his Let It Roll album which was released in 1989, Avril Lavigne on her Keep Holding On album which was released on 2007, and many more.
-He was at one time a member of the group Passion.
-He is also the musical director and conductor for NBC's Saturday Night Live (SNL) Band, with which he has played since 1981.
-Since 1986 he has been a member of The Blues Brothers band.
-He was the husband of singer and chorist Janice Pendarvis (born Janice Gadsden), who sang for Roberta Flack, Sting, Philip Glass, David Bowie, and the Naked Brothers Band.

-Background
+Early life

 The son of a first-grade primary school teacher, Pendarvis grew up in South Carolina.
 In addition to teaching, his mother was also pianist at their church.
 She also gave piano lessons to make extra money.
 The young Pendarvis graduated from climbing up on the bench to hit the keys to being taught by his mother.
 He also learned to play trumpet and saxophone.
 He also was a bass player when he came to New York.

+Personal life

-He was married to Janice Pendarvis (formerly Janice Gadsden) whom he had known since she was 13.
-They married some time after she left her parents place and moved in with her cousin Andrew Gadsden who was Pendarvis's roommate.
+Pendarvis was previously married to Janice Gadsden, whom he had known since she was 13.
+They married some time after she left her parents place and moved in with her cousin Andrew Gadsden, who was Pendarvis's roommate.